tensorlayer/RLzoo/README.md

 ## Troubleshooting:

 * If you meet the error *'AttributeError: module 'tensorflow' has no attribute 'contrib''* when running the code after installing tensorflow-probability, try:
   `pip install --upgrade tf-nightly-2.0-preview tfp-nightly`
 * When trying to use RLBench environments, *'No module named rlbench'* can be caused by no RLBench package installed at your local or a mistake in the python path.
 You should add `export PYTHONPATH=/home/quantumiracle/research/vrep/PyRep/RLBench` every time you try to run the learning script with RLBench environment or add it to you `~/.bashrc` file once for all.
+* If you meet the error that the Qt platform is not loaded correctly when using DeepMind Control Suite environments, it's probably caused by your Ubuntu system not being version 14.04 or 16.04.
+Check [here](https://github.com/deepmind/dm_control).

 ## Citing: